airbr/one-note/content/blog/doctype.md

 ## Conclusion

+> 90% of all mobile pages use it—as the mobile data set is largest, this chapter will usually work with that data.
+Next most popular is XHTML 1.0 Transitional (3.9%, down from 4.6% in 2021).
+After that it’s no doctype being set at all at 2.7%, up from 2.5% last year. -- 2022 Web Almanac

 The story of HTML is partly to forgive incompleteness and strongly encourage web standards.
+[The Web Almanac has data on doctypes of websites for more information](https://almanac.httparchive.org/en/2022/markup#doctypes)